-Sartre is now available in English (US), German, Korean, Spanish (Spain and Argentina) and Greek.
+Sartre is now available in English (US), German, Korean, Spanish (Spain and Argentina), Greek, and soon in Mandarin.

 Why Sartre today?